kittykg/corridor-grid/README.md

 The reward is -1 per step to encourage shortest path taken.

-### Small Special State Corridor
+### Small Corridor

-A special state corridor with only 4 states.
+A Switcheroo corridor with only 4 states.
 The agent starts at the end (state
 0) and the goal is to reach the other end (state 3).
 This environment is an implementation of the environment from Chapter 13.1 (Page 323) in the book:
 Reinforcement Learning An Introduction (second edition) by Richard Sutton and